emiliodicaprio/xhptdc8_babel/dummy/README.md

 github [Building Actions: `Check-Build-Dummy-Library-Using-MSBuild` and `Build-Dummy-Library-Using-MSBuild`](https://github.com/cronologic-de/xhptdc8_babel/actions/workflows/build_all.yml) are created to build dummy project as following:
 - Using MSBuild.
 - It builds the code automatically with relevant code update.
-- It builds the Release configuration of both x86 and x64 environments.
+- It builds the Release configuration of x64 environment.
-- It copies and checkin the output x86 DLL and LIB files to `.\lib\x86dummy` and x64 DLL and LIB files to `.\lib\x64dummy`.
+- It copies and checkin the output x64 DLL and LIB files to `.\lib\x64dummy`.